 Lioness, like many other employee empowerment tools, also works with employment lawyers to connect them with employees, which could result in litigation at an early stage of the process.

 This clearly has negative implications for a business.
-If whistleblowers or employees reporting incidents of misconduct find their efforts to raise the alarm internally fall on deaf ears, they will either drop the case and be discouraged from speaking up in future or will try an external channel such as the media, or a regulator like the SEC.
+If whistleblowers or employees reporting incidents of misconduct find their efforts to raise the alarm internally fall on deaf ears, they will either drop the case and be discouraged from speaking up in the future or will try an external channel such as the media, or a regulator like the SEC.
 What’s particularly relevant today is that during times of crisis, reports to external channels increase significantly.

 Speaking at the ECI Best Practice Forum, 2020, Jane Norberg, Chief of the Office of the Whistleblower, Enforcement Division, United States Securities and Exchange Commission, said: “In times of market volatility or disruption, we see upward trends in reporting – we saw that in the 2008 crisis.
 And COVID-19 certainly qualifies as market disruption and volatility… It is usually when the company does not take action that people report to the SEC.”

-Get a deeper dive into the conversation around ethics and culture, download Vault Magazine: The Ethics Issue
+To get a deeper dive into the conversation around ethics and culture, download Vault Magazine: The Ethics Issue